business transition planning

 Merger and Acquisition

-Your business transition plan may include the possibility of merging with another company that provides similar services.
+Your business ownership transition plan may include the possibility of merging with another company that provides similar services.
 However, without a plan for integrating your current team with the new one, disputes can quickly arise about who is responsible for which roles, such as handling finances and supervising employees.
 We can help you create a written plan for merging your company and establish a value for the assets that your business brings to the merger.

 This can be a complex process, but a financial planner can ensure that your assets are valued at their true worth and provide debt-to-equity analysis to ensure that your merger is in your best financial interest.